Treatment for REM sleep behavior disorder may include physical safeguards and medications.

 Examples of treatment options for REM sleep behavior disorder include:

 - Melatonin.
 Your doctor may prescribe a dietary supplement called melatonin, which may help reduce or eliminate your symptoms.
-Melatonin may be as effective as clonazepam and is usually well-tolerated with few side effects, but it may cause some grogginess in the morning.
+Melatonin may be as effective as clonazepam and is usually well-tolerated with few side effects.

 - Clonazepam (Klonopin).
 This prescription medication, often used to treat anxiety, is also the traditional choice for treating REM sleep behavior disorder, appearing to effectively reduce symptoms.
 Clonazepam may cause side effects such as daytime sleepiness, decreased balance and worsening of sleep apnea.